 published in Vivace [a way of life]

-article has been published with the kind permission
+article has been published with the kind permission of Michel

-has continued to set the standards of cooking and service by which other places
+set the standards of cooking and service by which other places

 are judged - it was the first UK restaurant to be awarded

 one, two then three Michelin Stars.

 the reputation of Le Gavroche continues to ride high

 you would like to visit Michel Roux jr's web site <click